srijal30/BongoCatType/README.md

 * Faiyaz Rafee

 ## Idea
 A typing game that can be played on terminal, and possibly on a GUI as well.
-Will be developed using java.
+Will be developed using Java.

 ## Key Features